-When a mortgage is assumed by another person then the original borrower's name is removed from the mortgage note and replaced with the person who is assuming the mortgage.
+When a mortgage is assumed by another person then the original borrower's name is removed from the mortgage note and replaced with the person who is assuming the loan.
 So the original borrower is no longer listed on the mortgage note and the new borrower is now listed and legally responsible for repaying the loan according to the terms of the note.

-If you are considering assuming a mortgage or having someone else assume your mortgage we recommend that you work closely with the lender that services the mortgage (the company you make your payments to) as well as potentially a real estate attorney to make sure that the loan assumption process is handled and recorded correctly.
+If you are considering assuming a mortgage or having someone else assume your mortgage we recommend that you work closely with the lender that services the mortgage (the company you make your payments to) as well as potentially a real estate attorney to make sure that the loan assumption process is handled correctly.

 If your credit reports show an error or do not have the most current information about the loan, you should contact the bureaus to correct the mistake.
 It may be helpful to provide the bureaus with the documents used to transfer the loan as well as the revised mortgage note with the name of the new borrower.
 It is important that your reports show that you are no longer responsible for the mortgage as this can impact your borrowing capacity as well as your credit score.

 It is important to highlight that not all mortgages are assumable or transferable to another person.
 Most conventional mortgages -- loans that are not insured by the government -- are not assumable while FHA, VA and USDA mortgages are assumable as long as the person who assumes the loan meets certain requirements.

 For example, the lender typically needs to approve the assumption request and make sure that the person taking over the mortgage can repay the outstanding loan balance.
 While the process is different than formally applying for a mortgage, the lender usually reviews the credit score, debt-to-income ratio and employment information for the person who wants to assume the loan to verify that they can afford the monthly payment.